Merzasphor/MWSE/docs/source/lua/api/tes3/dropItem.rst

     Optional.
 The item data of the specific item to drop.
 Without this, the first matching item in the inventory will drop.

 matchNoItemData (`boolean`_)
-    Default: ``false``.
     If true, matches an item without item data.
 This can be used when you want to drop an item that isn't equipped (equipped items always have item data).

 count (`number`_)
     Default: ``1``.
 The number of items to drop.